You know running any enterprise involves building a strong team around you and our little Bed and Breakfast is no different.

 Pollux is our second white Hen, named after the Twin of Castor.
 She is bigger in stature to Castor but much more timid in nature, a real follower.
 She, along with Castor will squat down when I approach and let me pick her up and stroke her.
 A lovely 'lady' as part of the egg supply team.

-Brought into the original group in July 14, another Gingernut and named by Facebook Friends.
+This lady is another Gingernut and named by Facebook Friends.
 Cagney (from Cagney and Lacy) is just like the character in that TV show - bonny but feisty.
 She is the boldest Hen and will take hand feeding as well as always being the first to arrive when they think I have food.
 She is also the most vocal and is 'in your face' every time.

 The picture shows Cagney and Princess Layer